NREL-Sienna/PowerSystems.jl/docs/src/how_to/parsing.md

 ##### [Custom construction of generators](@id csv_genmap)

-PowerSystems supports custom construction of subtypes of the abstract type Generator based on `fuel` and `type`.
+`PowerSystems` supports custom construction of subtypes of the abstract type Generator based on `fuel` and `type`.
 The parsing code detects these fields in the raw data and then constructs the concrete type listed in the passed generator mapping file.
 The default file is `src/parsers/generator_mapping.yaml`.
-You can override this behavior by specifying your own file when constructing PowerSystemTableData.
+You can override this behavior by specifying your own file when constructing `PowerSystemTableData`.

 ##### [Column names](@id csv_columns)

-PowerSystems provides am input mapping capability that allows you to keep your own column names.
+`PowerSystems` provides am input mapping capability that allows you to keep your own column names.

 For example, when parsing raw data for a generator the code expects a column